 - LPN: Licensed practical nurses’ primary duties include monitoring clients’ health and assisting with basic medical needs.

 Of course, these are just a few of your options.
-For each area, you can choose to focus on a particular aspect of caregiving, like respite, elder, or hospice care.
+For each area, you can focus on a particular aspect of caregiving, like respite, elder, or hospice care.

 How To Begin Your Professional Caregiver Career